A story about friendship, family and race in the American suburbs.

-SET IT ON FIRE opens on DONALD and his best friend TYLER getting in a fight on the last day of school.
+SET IT ON FIRE opens on JAMIE and his best friend TYLER getting in a fight on the last day of school.

 Instead, he meets up with ELLIE in the woods.
 It’s clear she was attracted to his tough guy performance.

-After her step-father CALVIN comes home and mistakes Donald for an intruder, a physical altercation ensues.
+After her step-father CALVIN comes home and mistakes Jamie for an intruder, a physical altercation ensues.

-When pressed by Ellie to steal her step-father’s truck as revenge, Donald makes a commitment that changes his life forever.
+When pressed by Ellie to steal her step-father’s truck as revenge, Jamie makes a commitment that changes his life forever.